KTH/node-web/OIDC_Migration.md

 And remove this file.
 Yupp, delete it!

 If you copied code, go to `server.js` and the to the `extendUser` function.
 This is where this code belongs now, and may the existing admin role already works for you.

+### adldapClient.js

+Delete this file if you have it

 ### systemCtrl.js